Cornell-MIT/PlanetWaves/README.txt

-	-Replicate patch-model results for a pure methane liquid with wind speed vs mature sig wave height -Compare results between energy models with the umwm models for sig wave height at different wind speeds -Get FORTRAN model working for comparison with MATLAB version for a sanity-check
+	-Replicate patch-model results for a pure methane liquid with wind speed vs mature sig wave height -Compare results between energy models with the umwm models for sig wave height at different wind speeds -Get FORTRAN model working for comparison with MATLAB version for a sanity-check -get descriptions of the scripts' main functions, subroutines, and outputs

 Targets of interest for model: how does the wave field change for different liquid parameters (density, viscocity)?